 More importantly, counselling is very much is a collaborative relationship (Frank and Davidson, 2014), and the effectiveness of that collaboration is down to the rapport and the quality of the therapeutic relationship.
 A good therapeutic relationship can recover from mistakes and making a faux pas.

 The more comfortable the relationship is in the therapeutic setting, the more likely you are to feel comfortable with making yourself vulnerable so you can be properly supported with your needs.
-Think about it, would you share your inner demons with someone you can barely have a conversation with if you both felt awkward?
+Think about it.
+Would you share your inner demons with someone you can barely have a conversation with if you both felt awkward?

-Evidence suggests that the type of treatment used in counselling doesn’t matter, the results are the same (Beutler, et al., 1991; and Baer, Kivlahan, and Donovan, 1999); a multiple model approach might be best (Ramanathan and Reischl, 1999).
+Evidence suggests that the type of treatment used in counselling doesn’t matter, as the results are the same (Beutler et al., 1991; and Baer, Kivlahan, and Donovan, 1999); a multiple model approach might be best (Ramanathan and Reischl, 1999).
 The personality traits of the client could be the main factor in which treatments will work best (Beutler, et al., 1991).
-If you’re solution-focused then something like CBT might work be best, but if you just want to talk about your problems, then Humanistic could fit the bill.
+If your solution-focused, then something like CBT might work be best, but if you just want to talk about your problems, then Humanistic could fit the bill.
 Creating the right recovery environment to promote change in the addict is important; the regularity of substance use was reduced by 70% due to quality of care creating positive changes, Brown and Riley (2005).